Menu

 IVIG may be useful for less severe exacerbations; takes longer to work (e.g., 2-3 weeks), but the efficacy may be more sustained.
 The dose of IVIG is 2 grams/kg, usually divided over 2 or 5 days.

-1. Immune-mediated: Some drugs can trigger an immune response in the body, leading to the production of antibodies that attack and destroy platelets.
-This immune-mediated destruction of platelets is one of the common mechanisms in drug-induced thrombocytopenia.
-Examples of drugs associated with immune-mediated DITP include certain antibiotics (such as penicillin and sulfonamides), anti-inflammatory drugs (such as nonsteroidal anti-inflammatory drugs, or NSAIDs), and anticonvulsants.
+Immune-mediated: Certain drugs can trigger an immune response that leads to the production of antibodies targeting and destroying platelets.
+This immune-mediated destruction is a common mechanism of drug-induced thrombocytopenia (DITP).
+Examples of drugs associated with immune-mediated DITP include specific antibiotics (e.g., penicillins and sulfonamides), nonsteroidal anti-inflammatory drugs (NSAIDs), and some anticonvulsants.

-2. Non-immune-mediated: Other drugs can cause thrombocytopenia through non-immune mechanisms, such as direct toxicity to the bone marrow where platelets are produced.
-Chemotherapy drugs, for example, can suppress bone marrow function and lead to a decrease in platelet production.
+Non-immune-mediated: Other drugs can cause thrombocytopenia through non-immune mechanisms, such as direct toxicity to the bone marrow, where platelets are produced.
+For instance, chemotherapeutic agents can suppress bone marrow function, resulting in decreased platelet production.

 Disclaimer